 Disabilities of the Arm, Shoulder and Hand (DASH) Score

-With the goal of measuring shoulder, elbow, wrist, and hand function in one combined metric, The Disabilities of the Arm, Shoulder and Hand (DASH) score was born in 1996 as part of a collaborative effort by the Council of musculoskeletal specialty societies, the American Academy of Orthopedic Surgeons (AAOS) and the Institute for Work and Health.
+Introduced in 1996, The Disabilities of the Arm, Shoulder and Hand (DASH) score was designed to measure shoulder, elbow, wrist and hand function in one combined metric.
+It was developed via a collaborative effort by the Council of Musculoskeletal Specialty Societies, the American Academy of Orthopaedic Surgeons (AAOS) and the Institute for Work and Health.

-The DASH score is unique in its instructions to patients because it doesn’t focus solely on the arm (or shoulder) that underwent treatment.
+The DASH score is unique in its instructions to patients because it does not focus solely on the arm (or shoulder) that underwent treatment.
 Instead, it asks patients to rate their ability to carry out an activity based on which arm (or shoulder) they generally use to perform it.
-For some questions, this may represent the limb that received treatment and for others, it may not.
+For some questions this may represent the limb that received treatment and for others it may not.
 Because of this lack of distinction, the questionnaire produces a score of patient function that represents the composite abilities of both upper limbs.
-This feature is both an advantage and a limitation of the instrument.
+This feature is both an advantage and limitation of the instrument.

-DASH is a patient-reported outcome (PRO) tool that attempts to determine the amount of difficulty a patient has when doing an activity.
-It consists of 30 questions and eight optional questions that assess work, sports, and activities of daily living.
+DASH is a patient-reported outcome measure (PROM) that attempts to determine the amount of difficulty a patient has when doing an activity.
+It consists of thirty (30) core questions and eight (8) optional questions that assess work, sports and activities of daily living.
 Each item is scored on a 5-point Likert scale and a cumulative DASH score is scaled from 0 to 100, with higher scores indicating a greater level of disability.

-DASH has been validated in more than 15 languages, and normative data has been established for American and Norwegian populations.
-It ‘s shown to be valid and responsive compared to other joint-specific measures of the upper extremity .
-It also correlates well to general health measures such as the Short Form-36 (SF-36).
+DASH has been widely studied and offers several advantages.
+It has been validated in over fifteen (15) languages and normative data has been established for American and Norwegian populations.
+It has also been shown to be valid and responsive compared to other joint-specific measures of the upper extremity, and correlates well to general health measures such as the Short Form-36 (SF-36).